California Senate Bill 35 (2017): Provisions

-If the development meets all state mandated criteria, localities must approve the project in either 60 days if the development contains less than 150 housing units or 90 days if the development contains more than 150 units of housing.
+If the development meets all criteria, localities must approve the project in either (1) 60 days if the development contains less than 150 housing units; or (2) 90 days if the development contains more than 150 units of housing.

-Cities will submit their housing construction progress to the California Department of Housing and Community Development (HCD) every 2 years.
-If the city fails to meet its RHNA goals at one of these progress checks, streamlining will be in effect for the entire next two-year cycle.
-SB 35 applies only to the specific income levels not being built for.
-For example, if a city is building enough market-rate units to meet its RHNA but not enough low-income units, the project can only add low-income units to qualify for quickened approval.

 Background

 California housing costs are among the most unaffordable in the United States.
 In 2018, the median San Jose home cost 10 times the median household income; Los Angeles homes cost 9.5 times; San Francisco homes cost 8.9 times; San Diego homes cost 8.1 times.
 California is the most expensive state to rent in, in the United States.

 California has had a housing shortage since 1970 and ranks 49th among 50 states for housing units per capita.
 The problem has worsened following the Great Recession as housing development fell to 40,000 units in 2009 and has not reached pre-recession levels.
 California needs approximately 180,000 units per year to match current growth.
 Slow housing development combined with high housing demand has increased housing costs in every city in California.

 The state’s high rent prices have translated into increased homelessness, more households spending half their income on housing, and an exodus of low and middle income households leaving to states with lower cost of living.
 The housing shortage negatively impacts the Economy of California.

 Wiener introduced SB 35 to increase housing supply and stabilize or decrease home prices.
 The bill is part of California's 2017 Housing Package, which are 15 small bills devoted to increasing housing affordability.
 Supporters hope SB 35 will shorten the permitting process for certain developments.